amusecode/TRES/developer/README_developer.md

 ```
 Option 2: run the rdc_TPS.py script.
 See top of that file for how to run it.

-9) Running computationally expensive simulations on a computer cluster can save a lot of time.
+10) Running computationally expensive simulations on a computer cluster can save a lot of time.
 However, clusters work somewhat different than your personal computer.
 There are two points we'd like to draw your attention to.

 For starters, make sure if the pre-required packages for AMUSE are already installed.
 The easiest way to do this is try installing AMUSE and check where eventual errors occur.
 Unfortunately, on a cluster you will most likely not have sudo rights, so you'll have to figure out a way to install the missing packages.

 Second, often clusters work with schedulers like slurm.
 To run a simulation you must create a bash file that can be sumbitted as a slurm job.
 The file run_TPS.sh is an example bash script for the helios cluster with additional comments for clarification.
 If you are using a different cluster or scheduler, change the script accordingly.

-10) It is now possible to simulate chemically homogenously evolving stars in TRES(!) when using SeBa for the stellar evolution.
+11) It is possible to simulate chemically homogenously evolving stars in TRES(!) when using SeBa for the stellar evolution.
 To do this set the parameter include_CHE to True in TRES and in SeBa - both need to be set to True for it to work.
 The former can be done through the input parameter include_CHE (e.g. python TRES.py --include_CHE).
 The latter can be done in SeBa's constants.C in the directory sstar/starclass.
 To access this file you need to have AMUSE installed in developer mode.
 When including CHE in TRES, the initial ZAMS stellar spins are set to corotation by default.
 You can exclude triples where none of the stars experience CHE with the stop_at_no_CHE option (e.g. python TRES.py --stop_at_no_CHE).

-11) How is the stability of mass transfer determined in TRES?
+12) How is the stability of mass transfer determined in TRES?
 Follow the decision tree:
 ```
 a star is transferring mass to a:
 - another star (e.g. an inner binary of a triple).
 In case of: